 I like to think of myself as an excellent, if sometimes, lazy cook.
 I cook pretty much every night of the week not only because I can but to save money and ensure that we are eating healthily – at least one meal each day.
 Same reason for planting a veggie garden.
 So with this year’s bumper crops and preserving tomato harvest, I had every intention on canning the summer’s bounty.

 But I got busy.
 Or maybe I’m just really lazy.
 Or maybe the fact that we refer to our kitchen as “the galley” because it’s so small I can literally turn from sink to stovetop without taking a step, put me off.
-Whatever the reason (I’m sticking with too busy), I never got around to canning but I also couldn’t stand the thought of wasting all those gorgeous tomatoes.
+Whatever the reason (I’m sticking with too busy), I never got around to canning but I

 So this conundrum got me to wonder, can you freeze fresh tomatoes?
 Lots of other produce can be frozen so why not tomatoes?
 Does it matter what type of tomato can be frozen?
 After a little research, which assured me that you can freeze fresh tomatoes, I decided to try it.